dimitri-nicolo/calico/reference/calicoq/overview.md

 ## Datastore configuration

-`calicoq` works by querying the {{site.prodname}} datastore and needs configuration so that it knows what type of datastore you are using - either etcdv2 or the Kubernetes API - and where that is.
+`calicoq` works by querying the {{site.prodname}} datastore.
 For this configuration calicoq uses exactly the same setup as `calicoctl`, which means that:

 - You can create a YAML or JSON config file, and specify that with `calicoq`'s